JosephRullo/osTicket-Prerequisites-and-Installation/README.md

 <p>
 https://github.com/JosephRullo/Azure-Virtual-Machines-and-Networking/blob/main/README.md).
 <p>
-Let's begin with creating a one running Window's 10 with 2-4 virtual cpu's in Microsoft Azure.
+Let's begin with creating one running Window's 10 with 2-4 Virtual CPU's.
 Note, this step can be skipped if you are installing it on a PC at your work location.
 <p>
 <p>
 <img src="https://i.imgur.com/U1HVP9X.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>